Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: Latency and Energy Consumption

 \section{Latency and Energy Consumption}

-In this section, we calculate (i) dynamic licensed/unlicensed data transmission rates (Sec.~\ref{sec:data_transmission_rate}), (ii) licensed/unlicensed uplink and downlink communication latencies (Sec. \ref{sec:computation_communication_latencies}), and (iii) consumed energy of FLUs and O-RUs (Sec. \ref{sec:energy_consumption}).

-In nutshell, these derivations are introduced to obtain closed-from expression of the induced latency and energy consumption of ML model training with respect to the dynamic wireless control decisions at each FGTI $t_x$, including dynamic MAC scheduler (e.g., scheduling decision $\beta^{\downarrow}_{b} (t_{x})$) and GM/GV model transmission decisions (e.g., GM broadcasting decision $\varphi_{b,r} (t_{x})$).
+In this section, we calculate (i) dynamic licensed/unlicensed data rates (Sec.~\ref{sec:data_transmission_rate}), (ii) licensed/unlicensed uplink and downlink latencies (Sec. \ref{sec:computation_communication_latencies}), and (iii) consumed energy of FLUs and O-RUs (Sec. \ref{sec:energy_consumption}).
+In nutshell, these derivations are introduced to obtain closed-form expression of the latency and energy consumption of ML model training with respect to the dynamic wireless control decisions at each FGTI $t_x$, including dynamic MAC scheduler (e.g., scheduling decision $\beta^{\downarrow}_{b} (t_{x})$) and GM/GV transmission decisions (e.g., GM broadcasting decision $\varphi_{b,r} (t_{x})$).
 These closed-form expressions will be later integrated into the ML convergence bounds (Sec.~\ref{sec:conv}) and enable a coherent formulation of DCLM optimization (Sec.~\ref{sec:PF}).